 Requests for additional examinations must be made as soon as possible, following the laboratory's receipt of the specimen.
-These requests must be made by telephone or email to the reporting pathologist.
+These requests must be made by telephone and followed up with an email to the reporting pathologist.
 Depending on the nature of the specimen, and the request made, be aware that it may not be possible to accommodate your request although every effort will be made to do so, if clinically relevant.